OnePlus Watch release date, price, news and features

 Fitness and features

-The OnePlus Watch comes with over 110 fitness workouts built in, and the sports on offer here include running, swimming, dancing, parkour and much more, which should allow users to easily adjust their workout schedules depending on their mood and/or needs in the moment.
+The OnePlus Watch comes with over 110 fitness workouts built in, and the sports on offer here include running, swimming, dancing, parkour and much more, which should allow users a huge range of modes to choose from.

 The OnePlus Watch can also auto-detect workout features, so if you start running or jogging the watch will automatically start tracking it, and if you stop the watch will pause the tracking.

 We've seen this feature in other watches, and it can often be temperamental, so we'll have to see how well it works ourselves.
-For instance, we don't know how accurate this tracking will be when it comes to parkour or dancing, for example.
+Apparently, this mode only works for running or walking-based activities.

 As well as the fitness modes, there are some other tracking features like a heart rate monitor, built-in GPS, blood oxygen scanning and more.

 The OnePlus Watch runs on OnePlus' proprietary operating system, not WearOS as some early rumors predicted.
 It also has 4GB storage - that's space for approximately 500 songs.
-Naturally, the watch is also compatible with the OnePlus Buds, providing a hands-free alternative to your listening.
+Naturally, the watch is also compatible with the OnePlus Buds, providing a hands-free alternative for your listening pleasure.

 Some features include a zen mode for stopping you getting distracted, controls for your smartphone camera, notification handling, music controls and the like - these are features most smartwatches have.
 The OnePlus Watch can also remind you to take quick breaks if you're working long hours, with a feature to remind you to stand up and stretch, or take quick breathing exercises.